-The council has a duty under the Data Protection Act 1998 to provide individuals with access to information that it holds about you.
+The council has a duty under the General Data Protection Regulation (GDPR) to provide individuals with access to information that it holds about you.

-Under section 7 of the Data Protection Act 1998, you have the right to request access to personal information held about you by the council.
+Under Article 15 of the GDPR, you have the right to request access to personal information held about you by the council.
 This type of request is called a subject access request or ‘SAR’.
-For example, you are able to submit a subject access request to us if:
+For example, you are able to submit a subject access request to us if

 - you are or have previously been a looked after child in the care of Peterborough City Council,

 - are a current or former employee of the council,

 - or would like access to information held by the various departments across the council (council tax, housing benefit, electoral register, parking etc.),